 Shares slipped over 9 per cent to 7.7c on the news.

 Under the terms of the share sale agreements, the newly created spin-out company, Ballista Resources, was meant to be listed on the ASX by the end of September.

 Archer had been in discussions with Ballista to extend the date, but Ballista told Archer that the IPO would not take place this year.

 As a result, Archer decided to terminate the deal.

 “While the directors are disappointed at this outcome, the board remains confident in the potential of the non-graphite assets and we intend to commence drilling at the Blue Hills copper-gold project in November,” chairman Greg English said.

 “We announced the transaction with Ballista in July 2018, and since that time have not explored the tenements, despite the tremendous potential of the tenements and their prospects for copper, cobalt, gold and manganese.

 “We are committed to growing our advanced materials and technology business and will look for alternatives to monetise the non-graphite assets.”

 Archer’s priority is taking its Campoona graphite mine in South Australia through to production.

-The junior player is committed to investigating the potential to use its graphene in things like ink that can be used to “draw” computer circuits on flexible surfaces, packaging — potentially including paper bottles, and disease-detecting biosensors.
+The junior player is committed to investigating the potential to use its graphene in things like ink that can be used to “draw” computer circuits on flexible surfaces and disease-detecting biosensors.